Addono/deploying-nextjs-demo/README.md

 ingress.networking.k8s.io/single-nextjs-website-ingress      <none>   single.127.0.0.1.nip.io           192.168.57.2   80      1h
 ```

-Click a bit through the pages of the webshop and maybe refresh pages once in a while.
+Click a bit through the pages of the website and maybe refresh pages once in a while.
 If you look carefully you will see that some weird things sometimes start to happen: We will start to get served a mix of newer and older pages.

 There are several caching mechanisms inside Next.js, but none of these are shared between the instances.
 As a result, every page is cached separately between different instances, which means that we will get served a mix of older and newer pages depending on which instance our traffic is routed to.
 To users navigating your website this means that refreshing pages leads to flickering between old and new content, ouch.